 As verse 10 points out, not all things are under our feet just yet.
 It took Jesus Christ, who as God came in the form of a human, to bring all things into subjection and to taste death for everyone (Hebrews 2:10).
 The truly converted Christian becomes a child of God -- a member of a Family first known to man as Elohim.
 In the beginning, the Family consisted of only two Supreme Beings.
 In the future, it will be composed of many sons and daughters who receive eternal life.
 Jesus is the firstborn of MANY BRETHREN (Romans 8:29).

 Why did God create us?
 The purpose of man rests in his great salvation plan and his goal to make beings just like him.
 He is making character copies of Himself through the few today he calls and the many he will call later.

 Through Bible study, daily prayer, and the experiences and trials of life, the Christian grows spiritually.
-His human, self-centered nature is reformed and shaped into godly character.
+His self-centered nature is reformed and shaped into godly character.
 Then, at the time of the resurrection, the Christian transforms from mortal to immortal.
 He is born again.
-Only this time, he is born into the divine Family, and not into a human family.
-As he was once born in the image of man, his new spiritual birth we be in the image of his heavenly Father.
+Only this time, he is born into the divine Family.
+As he was once born in the image of man, his new spiritual birth will be in the image of his heavenly Father.
 The resurrected Christian will exist and be part of his growing family!
-This is the wonderful truth of why God made us in the first place!
+This is the fantastic reason why God decided to create man!